 - Emergency Department Best Practices and Annual Education: For emergency department providers only.

-- Emergency Department New Provider Best Practices and Orientation: For new emergency department providers only.
+- New Provider Best Practices and Orientation: For new providers.

 - Clinical Best Practices and Annual Education: For urgent care, chiropractic, occupational medicine, primary care, surgical specialties and all other providers except emergency department physicians.
 If you practice under multiple clinics and specialties, this module is the one for you.